b3-exmo/b3-exmo.github.io/docs/Doctrines/Garments.md

 > *Explain that those who have participated in the temple ceremony are ==privileged== to wear the garment of the holy priesthood.
 In a statement to the Church, the First Presidency said [... it] is an ==outward expression of an inward commitment== to follow the Savior.*

 &mdash; *[Lesson 6: Preparing to Enter the Holy Temple](https://www.churchofjesuschrist.org/study/manual/endowed-from-on-high/lesson-6?lang=eng&id=p20-p21#p20)*, Temple Preparation class manual

-The manual then quotes that 1988 First Presidency letter.

 "This is important.
 You should understand how important it is. *It's a privilege.*" Yeah okay so what does it mean, though?